 Configuring Apache HTTP Reverse-Proxy

-Exposing OpenKM directly from Tomcat can be risky, if you need the application to be accessed from the Internet (for example https://issues.jboss.org/browse/JBAS-3861).
+Exposing OpenKM directly from Tomcat can be risky if you need the application to be accessed from the Internet (for example https://issues.jboss.org/browse/JBAS-3861).
 It could be infected by PerlBot.
-8080 may be blocked by a firewall, for this reason is a recommendable to expose your OpenKM installation through the standard web port 80.
-In the following steps we explain how to configure Apache to handle these requests and forward to Tomcat application server using the AJP13 protocol.
+8080 may be blocked by a firewall; for this reason, it is recommended to expose your OpenKM installation through the standard web port 80.
+In the following steps we explain how to configure Apache to handle these requests and forward them to the Tomcat application server using the AJP13 protocol.

 From the Apache documentation: The AJP13 protocol is packet-oriented.
 A binary format was presumably chosen over the more readable plain text for performance reasons.
 The web server communicates with the servlet container over TCP connections.
 To cut down on the expensive process of socket creation, the web server will attempt to maintain persistent TCP connections to the servlet container, and to reuse a connection for multiple request/response cycles.